chickens in the yard

 Having heat tolerant cattle breeds on your farm is a must if you live in an area with hot weather.
 Cattle are highly susceptible to heat stress and can suffer from dehydration, sunburn, and other illnesses if not acclimated to the environment.
 Here is a list of some of the best heat tolerant cattle breeds for farmers looking for animals that can tolerate higher temperatures:

 • Brahman cattle have been bred specifically for their ability to thrive in hot climates.
-They have thick coats which protect them from sunburn and other types of damage, as well as being able to tolerate extreme temperatures without issue.
+They have thick coats that protect them from sunburn and other types of damage, as well as being able to tolerate extreme temperatures without issue.
 Additionally, they are known for their calm temperament and hardiness which makes them ideal for both inexperienced ranchers or those who’ve seen it all.

 • Simmental Cattle